INTRODUCTION

 They looked like black crabs crawling around a corpse.

-- "Move away from the window," I heard someone whisper behind me, but they had already seen me from the street.
-Someone from the crowd threw a stone, and the glass fell with a crash on the stone slabs.
+- "Get away from the window," I heard someone whisper behind me, but I was already seen from the street.
+Someone from the crowd threw a stone, and the glass fell on the stone slabs with a crash.

-Then the three of us silently walked for a long time along some galleries, through the broken windows of which a crimson fog poured in with a nasty sweetish taste, hid in the cellars and in the garden, surrounded by a high stone wall.
+Then three of us silently walked for a long time along some galleries, through the broken windows from which a crimson fog poured in with a nasty sweetish taste, hid in the cellars and in the garden, surrounded by a high stone wall.

 One of my companions tied up my mouth and nose with a handkerchief soaked in a liquid with the smell of ammonia.